aristocratious/docusaurus-mvp/docs/get-started/next-steps.md

 - Clear understanding of current state and transformation opportunities
 - Customized strategy and implementation roadmap
 - Resource requirements and investment planning
-- Organizational alignment and commitment to next steps

 ### Implementation Phase